(Chronic Free-Floating Anxiety)

 CBT has been very effective in children and teens.

-- Avoid situations, occupations, and people that cause you stress.
+- Be aware of situations, occupations, and people that cause you stress.

 - If unavoidable, confront and overcome situations that provoke anxiety.